haroonawanofficial/NG-NetMap/readme.md

 # Updated nmap-service-probes file

 We ensured that the the original techniques of the script should use updated service probing from nmap-service-probes file so this way, we have better chances and opportunities to bypass firewalls, IDS/IPS, and accurately identify the services.
-- Updated nmap-service-probes file have full support for the original tcp/ip techniques used in the script to make it work correctly
+- The updated nmap-service-probes file has full support for the original TCP/IP techniques used in the script to ensure it works correctly.
-- Updated nmap-service-probes file have support for ports
+- The updated nmap-service-probes file supports port matching for Linux and Windows, as used by the techniques in the script.
-- Updated nmap-service-probes file have support for TCP/IP stack matching for Linux and Windows
+- The updated nmap-service-probes file supports TCP/IP stack matching for Linux and Windows, as used by the techniques in the script.

 # Evasion Techniques Used